emalyak/EMPageViewController/README.md

 ##### `selectViewController:direction:animated:completion:`

 Sets the view controller that will be selected after the animation.
 This method is also used to provide the first view controller that will be selected in the page view controller.
-If a data source has been set, the view controllers to the left and/or right of the selected view controller will also be loaded but not appear yet.
+If a data source has been set, the view controllers before and after the selected view controller will also be loaded but not appear yet.

 **Declaration**
 ```swift